 Outside's long reads email newsletter features our strongest writing, most ambitious reporting, and award-winning storytelling about the outdoors.
 Sign up today.

 In an effort to grow further into the brick-and-mortar retail market, Backcountry, the outdoor gear brand and digital marketplace, announced plans this week to open two new storefronts in Park City, Utah, and Boulder, Colorado.
 Both will open in May, company leaders say.

 The idea for the new stores, Backcountry CEO Melanie Cox told Outside Business Journal today, came from an examination of sales numbers at the company’s brick-and-mortar shop in West Valley City, Utah—currently the brand’s sole location.

-“I took a look at the sales in that store and that was almost all I needed to know about the potential for brick-and-mortar retail for Backcountry,” Cox says.
+“I took a look at the sales in that store and that was almost all I needed to know about the potential for brick-and-mortar retail for Backcountry,” Cox said.
 Given the shop’s location—attached to the company’s fulfillment center in the middle of an industrial park—there’s no reason to believe it would perform as well as it does, Cox explained.
 But the numbers don’t lie.

-Designing a new experiment
+Designing a New Experiment

 The first store Backcountry plans to open, in Park City, will sit right below the company headquarters, in the same building.
-The proximity to company leadership will allow Backcountry to use the new space as a “lab to tweak and grow as brick-and-mortar retailers,” Cox says, while also serving a community the company knows well.
+The proximity to company leadership will allow Backcountry to use the new space as a “lab to tweak and grow as brick-and-mortar retailers,” Cox said, while also serving a community the company knows well.
 The Boulder store will occupy a smaller space on Pearl Street, a popular pedestrian mall.